Israeli strikes in Gaza kill 3 senior militants, 10 others

-GAZA CITY, Gaza Strip (AP) — Israel killed three senior commanders of the militant Islamic Jihad group in targeted airstrikes early Tuesday, the military said.
-Palestinian health officials said 13 people were killed in all, including the commanders, their wives, several of their children and others nearby.
+GAZA CITY, Gaza Strip (AP) — Israel carried out a series of targeted airstrikes in densely populated areas of the Gaza Strip early Tuesday, killing three senior commanders of the Islamic Jihad militant group and at least 10 civilians, Palestinian health officials said.
+Two of the commanders' wives, several of their children and other bystanders were among the dead.

-The attacks in densely populated residential areas set the stage for a new round of heavy fighting.
-They hit the top floor of an apartment building in Gaza City and a house in the southern town of Rafah.
-The Palestinian Health Ministry said 20 people were wounded, and that ambulances were continuing to evacuate people from the targeted areas.
+The attacks set the stage for what is likely to be a new round of heavy fighting.
+The airstrikes hit the top floor of an apartment building, a house in Gaza City and a third house in the southern town of Rafah.
+The Palestinian Health Ministry said 20 people were wounded, and that some were in serious or critical condition.

+Israel said it targeted several militant training sites as well before the airstrikes halted at daybreak.
+After a lull, the Israeli military said that warplanes struck militants carrying anti-tank guided missiles in the enclave's southern city of Khan Younis later Tuesday.
+The Palestinian Civil Defense reported that two people were killed, without immediately providing their identities.

 People are also reading…